 AS & A2

-Modern History takes a period of upheaval in European society and provides learners with the opportunity to develop a coherent understanding of the past.
-The course develops an understanding of two key areas: a study of social change in England and Wales (c.1880-1980) and The French Revolution (c.1774-1815).
+A Level History takes a period of upheaval in Western society and provides learners with the opportunity to develop a coherent understanding of the past.
+The course develops an understanding of British progress politically, socially and economically (1880-1980) alongside coverage of the French Revolution (c.1774-1815).
 At A2, learners will also study American civil rights and foreign policy, as well as completing coursework chosen from a range of modern and early modern topics.

 AS Level (year 1)